davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    MATH        Department of Mathematics       Tower of Babel
    ```

 3. Get all courses being taught by the `MATH` department that start in the afternoon.
-You may assume that time is in 24-hour format, and you're reminded that you can use comparison operators (`<`, `>`) on strings.
-Order by course number.
+You may assume that time is in 24-hour format and that single-digit hours are prefixed with `"0"` (e.g., `"07:00"` not `"7:00"`).
+Order the results by course number.

    ```
    CourseNum   deptID      CourseName  Location    meetDay     meetTime